Blog

 Conscientiousness drives job performance, but extreme scores tip into perfectionism and rigidity.
 Here is where Big Five research draws the critical line.

-Neuroticism, stress, and resilience at work: what the Big Five says
+Neuroticism and stress at work: what the Big Five says

 Neuroticism (Depth) is the Big Five dimension most tied to stress vulnerability at work.
 Here is what the evidence shows about burnout risk and resilience.

-Burnout personality traits: Neuroticism leads Big Five risk — but Agreeableness and Conscientiousness create distinct, underdiagnosed pathways to burnout too.
+Neuroticism leads Big Five burnout risk, but Agreeableness and Conscientiousness create their own distinct, underdiagnosed pathways.

 How to design meetings that work for every personality type

 Standard meetings hand the floor to high-Extraversion participants and silence the rest.
-Big Five research shows how to redesign them for every personality.
+Big Five research shows how to redesign them for everyone.

 Psychological safety varies by Big Five profile.
 Neuroticism needs consistency; Agreeableness needs permission to dissent.
 Here's the personality evidence.

-Remote team communication styles: how personality shapes async and sync preferences
+Remote team communication: how Big Five shapes async vs sync

 Remote work exposes personality-driven communication gaps.
-Big Five predicts async vs sync preferences, documentation habits, and conflict avoidance in teams.
+Big Five predicts async vs sync preferences, documentation habits, and conflict avoidance.

 Personality and job fit, explained